 Day 8 -

-Next, embark on board of an I Tan, this vehicle is used as a means of transport for rice after it has been harvested.
-We will make our way to the village of Sango inhabited by the Akha ethnic group.
-This village is under the King’s patronage for planting fruit and vegetables to replace the drugs during the cool season.
-After lunch, you will have the afternoon at leisure.
+Next, we will climb onto an I Tan, a vehicle used to transport rice after harvest.
+We will visit a village of the Akha ethnic group.
+This village is under the King’s patronage for planting fruit trees and vegetables to replace the drug trade that used to be a major source of income here in the “Golden Triangle”.

 Day 9 -

-Today we will visit the amazing White Temple, a masterpiece of Thai architecture.
+Today we will visit Chiang Rai’s amazing White Temple, a masterpiece of Thai architecture.
 It was founded in 2000 by renowned Thai artist Chalermchai Kositpipat and it is made of white concrete and several thousand small mirrors.

 This evening, we will head to the cultural center for a Khantoke dinner!
-Enjoy the northern customs, consisting of tasting dishes while enjoying traditional music with dancers.
+Enjoy the northern customs, consisting of several tasting dishes, while enjoying traditional music with dancers.

 Day 10 -